-- School Wide norms and expectations
+- Schoolwide norms and expectations

 - Pre and Post Assessment

 - Scheduled PLC time

-- PLC forms revised and distributed to grade levels.
+- PLC forms are revised and distributed to grade levels.

-- Staff buy in: Involve teachers and staff in the process of creating differentiated staff development, model/train teachers, and provide mini coaching sessions. - Available Time: Review master calendar and schedule out PD meetings to be held during staff and Action Team meetings. - Instructional Leader in all PLC meetings: Administration/strategist to hold regular strategy meetings to schedule out leadership attendance at various meetings.
+- Staff buy-in: Involve teachers and staff in the process of creating differentiated staff development, model/train teachers, and provide mini-coaching sessions. - Available Time: Review the master calendar and schedule PD meetings during staff and Action Team meetings. - Instructional Leader in all PLC meetings: The administration/strategist will hold regular strategy meetings to schedule leadership attendance at various meetings.

-Improvement Strategy: Teachers will be given a framework to work from to better facilitate PLC meetings that are meaningful and help to better teach the Standards at the correct rigor.
+Improvement Strategy: Teachers will be given a framework to work from to facilitate more meaningful PLC meetings that help teach the Standards with the correct rigor.